What Somatic Healing?

 Because when your body feels safe, you can finally show up as the woman God created you to be—fully human, fully alive, and deeply loved.

-The Clinical Side of Somatic Therapy
+The Clinical Side of Somatic Healing

 When we experience trauma (whether “big T” or “little t”), our nervous system responds by going into survival mode: fight, flight, freeze, or fawn.
 If the body doesn’t have the opportunity to fully process that experience, it gets stuck in a dysregulated state—leading to chronic anxiety, depression, irritability, emotional numbing, panic attacks, and physical symptoms like fatigue, pain, or digestive issues.